Kalanchoe blossfeldiana (Flaming Katy) Care Indoors; Watering, Light, Pruning, Problems

 Using this method, you can trick the Flaming Katy to bloom at any time of the year.

-Flaming Katy propagation is best done at the beginning of the growing season from stem-tip cuttings or leaf cuttings either in water or in soil.
+Flaming Katy is propagated at the beginning of the growing season, from stem cuttings or leaf cuttings, which can be rooted either in water or in soil.
+Learn how to propagate Kalanchoe blossfeldiana (Florist Kalanchoe).

 Flaming Katy, Kalanchoe blossfeldiana